 When Schiavio made his ownership of the wsop.com domain known to Behnen, it might have seemed to her to be the same old thing, since she likely had considerable animosity toward the wsop.com name based on the old feud.
 Whatever the details, Schiavio kept the name.
 Here's another Schiavio quote, from nearby on the same page: “At this point, I already owned WSOP.com with the consent of Binion's Horseshoe, and Binion’s saw no conflict.
 Binion’s had never used WSOP as a trademark and did not want the domain name.”

-It’s oversold --- and it's the point where Schiavio’s straw house of prior ownership claims in his battle against Harrah's begins to whistle in the wind.
-“Binion’s had never used WSOP as a trademark” is another way of saying that Binion’s never filed official trademark papers to register the acronym “WSOP” with the government.
-What it does not say is that Binion’s didn’t use the acronym “WSOP” --- because they had, and we’ll show you the proof in Part 3 of this report.
-Furthermore, not only was it used in conjunction with the World Series of Poker, but as we've just stated, the acronym WSOP was the original name of choice when creating an Internet presence.
+Yet the tale is oversold, and it's the point where Schiavio’s straw house of prior ownership claims in his battle against Harrah's begins to whistle in the wind.
+“Binion’s had never used WSOP as a trademark” is another way of saying that Binion’s never filed official trademark papers to register the acronym WSOP with the government.
+What it does not say is that Binion’s didn’t use the acronym WSOP -- because it had, and you'll see the proof in Part 3 of this series.
+Furthermore, not only was it used in conjunction with the World Series of Poker, but as just stated, the acronym WSOP was the series' original name of choice when creating an Internet presence.

 © 2007, Haley L. Hintze.
 All Rights Reserved.

 Link to Introduction